metio/terraform-provider-k8s/docs/data-sources/memorydb_services_k8s_aws_acl_v1alpha1_manifest.md

 ### Optional

-- `spec` (Attributes) ACLSpec defines the desired state of ACL.
-An Access Control List.
-You can authenticate users with Access Contol Lists.
-ACLs enable you to control cluster access by grouping users.
-These Access control lists are designed as a way to organize access to clusters. (see [below for nested schema](#nestedatt--spec))
+- `spec` (Attributes) ACLSpec defines the desired state of ACL.An Access Control List.
+You can authenticate users with Access Contol Lists.ACLs enable you to control cluster access by grouping users.
+These Accesscontrol lists are designed as a way to organize access to clusters. (see [below for nested schema](#nestedatt--spec))

 ### Read-Only